A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Empirical Study

-The five repair systems target Java programs, are test-suite based, and are publicly available on Github.
-Moreover, they are representatives of two widely known families of program repair techniques: generate-and-validate techniques and synthesis-based techniques.
-In this paper, Astor, Arja, RSRepair are considered as the representative tools for generate-and-validate approaches and Nopol and NPEfix are considered as representative tools for synthesis-based approaches.
-All the five repair systems take as input the source code of a buggy program and the corresponding test suite which contains at least one failing test case, and generate one or more patches that make all test cases pass if such patches exist in their search spaces.
+According to these criteria, we finally select ten of program repair tools: Arja~\cite{Yuan2017ARJAAR}, JGenProg~\cite{Astor2019Journal}, JKali~\cite{Astor2019Journal}, JMutRepair~\cite{Astor2019Journal}, Cardumen~\cite{cardumen}, Tibra~\cite{Astor2019Journal}, Nopol~\cite{Nopol}, Dynamoth~\cite{dynamoth}, NPEFix~\cite{NPEFixAR} and the Java implementation of RSRepair~\cite{Qiissta15} by~\cite{Yuan2017ARJAAR}.
+The ten repair tools target Java programs, are test suite based, and are publicly available on GitHub.
+All the ten repair tools take as input the source code of a buggy program and the corresponding test suite which contains at least one failing test case, and generate, when it's possible, one or more patches that make all test cases pass.
+We combine the patches generated during our empirical study in \cite{quixbugs-orig} with patches generated from our recent work \cite{RepairThemAll2019}.
+Each of the ten repair tools has been executed on all QuixBugs programs.
+We do not stop the repair process after finding the first patch, and we consider all generated patches, even if there are several patches for the same bug.

-We run the five repair systems separately on the whole \quixbugs{} benchmark.
-In the experiment, we take at most five patches per bug from per repair system, thus, we do not stop the repair process after finding the first patch, until we obtain five test-suite adequate patches.
-For the same reason, we run all available repair modes of Astor \cite{martinez-astor,cardumen}: JGenProg, JKali, JMutRepair, Cardumen, Tibra and Nopol \cite{Nopol,dynamoth}: SMT and Dynamoth.